D4N-W4TS0N/Python-Lockdown/README.md

 2. input
 This program allows the user to input 2 numbers when running the code.
 It will then add those 2 numbers together before displaying the total.
 The code can be easily modifieed to divide, subtract, multiply etc.

+3. if statements
+This program allows the user to input a temperature and the the program will give advice depending on the temperature.

+4. exercise
+This program uses all of the above methods to crate a simple program that allows the user to input their weight and say if it's in Lbs or Kgs.
+It will then convert the weight to the other unit